Celebrate Canada Day 2016

 Mill Woods Celebrates Canada Day

-Come to (66 Street & 23 Avenue) and join in on the free family activities including hay rides, a petting zoo, carnival games, bouncy castles and an inflatable obstacle course, live music and more!
+Come to (66 Street & 23 Avenue) and join in on the free family activities including hay rides, a petting zoo, carnival games, live music and more!
+Children's activities from 1-6pm.
+Main stage entertainment begins at 3pm.
 Fireworks display takes place at 11pm.
 For road closure details, see the Current Traffic Disruptions map.

 Chinatown Night Market

-Celebrate Canada Day on Harbin Road (in front of the Chinatown Multicultural Centre (9540-102 Avenue) with traditional entertainment, arts and gift sales and food trucks.
-(Please note that 102 Avenue will be closed to vehicles between 95 Street and 96 Street from 1-10pm.)
+Celebrate Canada Day in front of Wong's Benevolent Association (96 Street, between 102 and 103 Avenues) with cultural performances, craft and trinket sales and food trucks.
+(Please note that 96 Street will be closed to vehicles between Jasper Avenue and 103A Avenue.)
 Visit the for details.

 Canada Day at the Alberta Legislature

-Celebrate our nation’s birthday at the with live entertainment and a variety of free family activities.
+Canada Day at the is a celebration that honours Alberta's history and diversity with entertainment and activities for all ages.
+Enjoy some of the best local Alberta talent in music and dance along with roving performers and interesting exhibits throughout the grounds, the plaza and in the Edmonton Federal Building.
 (Please note that 107 Street south from 99 Avenue to the Royal Glenora Club will be closed to vehicles from 4am on July 1 to 2am on July 2.)

 Celebrate Canada Day at the Art Gallery of Alberta